roomorama/RMMapper/README.md

 + (NSMutableArray*) mutableArrayOfClass:(Class)cls fromArrayOfDictionary:(NSArray*)array;
 ```

-The RMMapper supports relationship in your class as well.
+RMMapper supports relationship in your class as well.
 Lets assume we now have JSON for a room as below:

 ```
 {